CodyDeepPlay/StudyExamples/Useful_Python_commands.md

 * Then, make sure GPU is available for Tensorflow to use.

-Next, we want to confirm that the GPU is available to Tensorflow, use a built-in utility function in Tensorflow:
+Next, we want to confirm that the GPU is available to Tensorflow, use a built-in utility function in Tensorflow (tf version =1.8.0):
 ```python
 tf.test.is_gpu_available(cuda_only=False, min_cuda_compute_capability=None)
 ```
 This command will return 'True' or 'False'.
 'True' means the GPU is available for Tensorflow to use.

-* For a newer version of TF, the command to check GPU is available is different.
+* For a NEWER version of TF, the command to check GPU is available is different.

 You might need to use the following command if your Tensorflow is with a newer version:
 ```python